7USTIN/one-app/README.md

 # [Demo](https://one-app-7ustin.herokuapp.com/)
-The website is only available 23 days per month!

 The hourly web scraping does not work as intended because I could not get it to work with a hosting service, so it only works in a local environment.

 ## Preview